 The laboratory experience will consist of highly interactive, small group activities designed to integrate structure identification with anatomical relationships and clinical significance.
-A significant portion of the course will be devoted to a dissection lab (four, two hour sessions per week).
-Student lab teams will be divided into a red and blue team.
-The red and blue teams will alternate every other day in taking responsibility for the dissections.
+A significant portion of the course will be devoted to a dissection lab (four, two-hour sessions per week).
+Students will be divided into $\alpha$ and $\beta$ teams.
+These teams alternate every other day in taking responsibility for the dissections.
 The "dissecting" team will study the human cadaver, and the "non-dissecting" team will study cross-sectional imaging and radiology of the entire body by anatomical regions.

-One member of each team $(\alpha \text{ and } \beta)$ will be assign as the team captain for the week.
+One member of each team $(\alpha \text{ and } \beta)$ will be assigned as the team captain for the week.
 At the end of the lab period (5:00 p.m.), the team captain for the dissecting team will meet with the entire non-dissecting team and review the dissection completed that day.
 All items identified in bold print in the dissection guide should be shown to the "non-dissecting" team.
 These daily meeting are essential so that the teams are ready to trade assignments each day.

 The ability to recognize and understand anatomical relationships is essential in many aspects of the practice of medicine from performing a basic physical examination to the interpretation of radiographic images.
 The lectures, laboratory exercises, and independent study assignments will focus on the normal anatomy and common variations seen in the human body.
 Students are to work in their assigned teams as they study and review the material presented in the course.
-Exchange of information between the red and blue teams must occur so that all students are able to benefit from every laboratory assignment.
+Exchange of information between the into $\alpha$ and $\beta$ teams must occur so that all students are able to benefit from every laboratory assignment.
 The team members are responsible to see that the exchange of information occurs on a frequent basis.

-Students not actively dissecting during lab hours and assigned to study osteology, radiology and/or cross-sectional anatomy can do so in the study room adjacent to the anatomy labs or in their respective community areas.
-The study room in the anatomy laboratory is equipped with models, skeletons, computers, anatomy software, a computer and LCD projector.
+Students not actively dissecting during lab hours and assigned to study osteology, radiology and/or cross-sectional anatomy can do so in the study room adjacent to the anatomy labs or in their respective Learning Community areas.
+The study room in the anatomy laboratory is equipped with models, skeletons, computers, anatomy software, and LCD projector.
 The anatomy laboratories and student study rooms are available to students 24 hours a day, seven days a week.